9 Simple Steps to Compare Stores KPI [Infographic]

-How to Compare Stores KPIs?
+How to Compare Retail Stores KPI?

-1. Comp Sales Comp Sales refers to Year-Over-Year Sales of the same store.
-Omnichannel and Unified Commerce strategies create a challenge in evaluating stores.
+1. Sales Comp (Year-Over-Year Comparison)

+But the rise of Omnichannel and Unified Commerce strategies create a challenge in evaluating bricks-and-mortar stores.

 2. Sales for Square Foot